rollercodester/spa-tools/packages/interaction-hooks/README.md

 View the [@spa-tools documentation site](https://rollercodester.github.io/spa-tools/) for complete reference.

-## Motivation

-All real-world SPAs have to deal with configuration, typcially having to manage settings that vary across mutliple environments.
-The defacto approach to solve this problem has been to use multiple .env files using a package such as _dotenv_, which in its own right is a fantastically proven package.

-And while it's true that the static dotenv flow has been standardized for quite some time now, it typically involves maintaining build scripts in lockstep with devops pipelines to ensure that pseudo environment-variables are available to your SPA across respective environments.
-Let's be honest, this can become a bit of a headache and arguably, pseudo-env-vars can feel yucky in frontend code.

-As such, I started using the runtime-config pattern in SPAs a few years back and have not looked back, since.

 ## Contributing

 If you're interested in contributing to @spa-tools, please first create an issue on the [@spa-tools monorepo in GitHub](https://github.com/rollercodester/spa-tools) or comment on an already open issue.
 From there we can discuss the feature or bugfix you're interested in and how best to approach it.
-In terms of workflow, we use the standard approach of forking the repo, creating a PR, and merging after tesing/approval.

 ### Unit Test Coverage

 All packages in @spa-tools require 100% unit test coverage.
 This is a condition for all PRs to be merged whether you're adding a new feature or fixing a bug.

-The only exception is when native code is being wrapped and coverage is either not possible or redundant, which can be discussed on a case-by-case basis during the approval process.

 ## License